 - Drag and Drop Scheduling and Reassignment of haulers cuts down on phone calls, text, and allows dispatchers to focus on other high impact projects.

-The process of onboarding new dispatch management tools requires commitment from your entire team but the benefits are worth it.
+The process of onboarding a new scheduling and dispatch management software requires commitment from your entire team but the benefits are worth it.
 Logistics providers are seeing immediate gains from digitization.

 Outputs from An Improved Dispatch Management System, Leveraging Digitization:

 - Increased Logistics Profitability

 - Increased Dispatcher Business Impact

 - Increased Customer Satisfaction